reyniernunez-collab/reynier-market-insights/src/content/posts/my-first-insight.md

 Welcome to Reynier Market Insights.

-I'm Reynier, based in Rhome, Texas.
+I'm Reynier, based in Dallas, Texas.
 For months I watched people waste hours trying to understand markets.

 So I built this: **5 minutes, no hype, just what matters.**